 Saving files locally, a habit that has stuck with a company that grew up around Windows and its system of using folders to store and organize files.

 [If you’re going to Microsoft Ignite, you can attend Anne Marie Suchanek’s session, “How Microsoft drove employee adoption of OneDrive for Business for content storage” from 11:30-11:50 a.m.
 Eastern Time on November 6th.
 Learn about Microsoft’s strategy for file management.]

 Now, the company wants its employees to store everything in the cloud on OneDrive for Business, where it’ll be more secure and easy to access, plus several other reasons that will be shared below.

 But first, about changing the entrenched habit of clicking File, Save As, and then navigating to your favorite folder on drive C.

 “We thought about asking our employees to change their behavior, but then we asked ourselves, ‘Why?
-This is how our employees like to work,’” says Anne Marie Suchanek, a program manager on the team that manages OneDrive for Business internally at Microsoft for Core Services Engineering and Operations (CSEO).
+This is how our employees like to work,’” says Anne Marie Suchanek, a program manager on the team that manages OneDrive for Business internally in Microsoft Digital.

 “Why change a good thing?” asks Suchanek, who is currently leading a rollout of the file-saving experience within Microsoft in North America.
 “We decided to go to them with a solution that will allow them to keep doing things the way they like to do them.”